kalabox/kalabox/docs/users/cli.md

 ```

 !!! danger "Be careful using this command!
 It rebuilds EVERYTHING"
-    If you have application data or code stored in a web or database container this data will be lost as well unless you have properly volumed it or written a plugin to ensure the data sensitive container is not included in the rebuild.
+    If you have application data or code stored in a web or database container, this data will be lost as well unless you have properly volumed it or written a plugin to ensure the data sensitive container is not included in the rebuild.

-    For example the [Pantheon](http://github.com/kalabox/kalabox-app-pantheon) and [PHP](http://github.com/kalabox/kalabox-app-php) plugins store all application data in a `data` container which is removed during rebuilds for those apps.
+    For example, the [Pantheon](http://github.com/kalabox/kalabox-app-pantheon) and [PHP](http://github.com/kalabox/kalabox-app-php) plugins store all application data in a `data` container which is preserved through a rebuild.

 restart
 -------

 `kbox restart` is a simple wrapper that runs `kbox stop` and `kbox start` in succession.